Frando/hyperpc/README.md

 ### Support for promises and `async/await`

 Return values are ignored, unless `{ promise: true }` is set in `opts` AND the return value is a promise.
-In that case, on the remote end a promise is return as well and the resolve/reject callbacks are streamed transparently.
+In that case, on the remote end a promise is returned as well and the resolve/reject callbacks are streamed transparently.

 This allows to use `hyperpc` with `async/await`: